 The perfect way to introduce these concepts to a child.
 Begin and end each day together by reading one of these books.

 Create stillness in your environment by creating a peace corner.
 This area can be a place where your child retreats when he is feeling stressed or upset and can be a place where conflict resolution takes place.
 Create it near natural light, add a plant, and possibly a peace rose.

 #3 – Practice Yoga Together

-The ABCs of Yoga for Kids Learning Cards are an excellent home and classroom tool.
+The ABCs of Yoga for Kids Learning Cards are an ideal home and classroom tool.

 #4 – Read A Pebble for Your Pocket